 - Compliance with code of ethics: CISMs must comply with ISACA’s professional code of ethics.

 In addition to the CPE guidelines above, ISACA also states the following in general:

 - The annual reporting period for CISMs begins on January 1 every year.

-- To the CISMs making the maintenance fee payment, invoice notification will be sent through email and the hard copy invoice sent within the third quarter of each calendar year.
+- To CISMs making the maintenance fee payment, invoice notification will be sent through email and a hard copy invoice within the third quarter of each calendar year.

-- CISMs who report the required number of CPE hours and submit the maintenance fee in full and in a timely manner will receive a confirmation from ISACA international headquarters, with all reported CPE hours for the three-year certification period.
+- CISMs who report the required number of CPE hours and submit the maintenance fee in full and on time will receive a confirmation from ISACA international headquarters with all reported CPE hours for the three-year certification period.

-- CISMs are not permitted to make use of the CISM logo for personal use such as overlaying it on business cards or on business products.
+- CISMs are not permitted to use the CISM logo for personal use, such as overlaying it on business cards or business products.

-ISACA clearly warns that, if the guidelines above are not honoured, the certification may be revoked and, if revoked, the holders must “destroy the certificate immediately.”
+ISACA clearly warns that if the guidelines above are not honored, the certification may be revoked and, if revoked, the holders must “destroy the certificate immediately.”

-CPE hours can be earned in quarter-hour increments and can also be reported in quarter-hours that are rounded to the nearest quarter hour.
+CPE hours can be earned in quarter-hour increments and can be reported in quarter-hours, rounded to the nearest quarter-hour.
 For instance, a CISM who attends an eight-hour presentation (480 minutes) with 90 minutes of breaks will be eligible for 7.75 CPE hours.
 This is illustrated in the table below: